AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 **AzamPay** is available for store owners and merchants in Tanzania.

-= Use Of Azampay Woocommerce Plugin as Third-Party Service =
+= Use Of Azampay Woocommerce Plugin as a Third-Party Service =

-This plugin is developed to enable merchants and businesses to receive payment through AzamPay payment gateway provided by **AzamPay Tanzania Limited**.
+This plugin is developed to enable merchants and businesses to receive payment through the AzamPay payment gateway provided by **AzamPay Tanzania Limited**.
-Upon checkout, a push request is sent to the customers handset where they can then confirm payment.
+Upon checkout, a push request is sent to the customer's handset where they can then confirm payment.

 == User Manual ==